reaptor/elmish-land/docs/docs/core-concepts/pages.md

 ### Understanding pages

 #### `Model`
-The `Model` contains the state of or page.
-Everytime a value change on the page we need to update the `Model`.
-An example of this is typing text in a HTML `ìnput` element.
+The `Model` contains the state of our page.
+Everytime a value changes on the page we need to update the `Model`.
+An example of this is typing text in a HTML `input` element.
 For every change we need update the `Model` with the new value from the `onChange` event of the element.

 ```fsharp